CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-collection-field.md

-# REST API: editing a field in a collection
+# REST API: PUT collection field
 Method to edit a certain field in a collection.
 To use this method you can make an HTTP PUT request to the following URL:

 `https://api.copernica/com/v1/collection/$id/field/$id?access_token=xxxx`